hebernielsen/Data_Mining_7331/README.md

 19 Jan 2019
 Updated aeg entry in codebook to include spanish names for the coded numbers, and improve english interpretation.

+25 Jan 2019
+Uploaded a Jupyter notebook page for doing PCA analysis and a copy of two component model visualization that is not correct because doesn't show 2 colors.